SamiUddin-tech/Multi-Camera-Automation-of-Hikvision-2MP-WDR-EXIR-Turret-Camera-using-Python-OpenCV-and-Mediapipe/README.md

 **1. 3 X [Hikvision 2MP WDR EXIR Turret Camera with 2.8mm Fixed Lens](https://www.bhphotovideo.com/c/product/1302494-REG/hikvision_ds_2ce56d7t_it3_2_8mm_ds_2ce56d7t_it3_outdoor_ir_turret.html):** These high-quality surveillance cameras are the backbone of our project.
 They provide clear and detailed video footage for analysis and automation.

-**2. Python Programming Language:** Python serves as our programming language of choice.
-Its versatility and extensive libraries make it ideal for building robust automation and computer vision solutions.
+**2. Python Programming Language:** Python is ideal for building robust automation and computer vision solutions.

 **3. OpenCV (Open Source Computer Vision Library):** OpenCV is a powerful open-source library that provides state of the art buildin functions for image and video processing.
 We leverage its features for tasks like real-time video analysis and object detection.